ComedicChimera/chai-lang.dev/static/markdown/guide/chapter10.md

 This definition of distance will work anywhere in which `Point` is also defined and can be called on any instance of Point.

-> It is technically impossible to bind to the static version of a struct or a type class.
+> It is technically impossible to bind to the static version of a struct.

 ## Classifying Interfaces